Shak2000/GuessingGames/README.md

    - **Person's Photo**: Automatically extracted from Wikipedia (if available)
    - **Name Box**: The person's name in a blue gradient box
    - **Biographical Information**: Birth/death dates, places, and Wikipedia link in a styled box
-   - **Family Information**: Parents, siblings, spouse, and children in a matching styled box
+   - **Interactive Family Tree**: Parents, siblings, spouses, and children with clickable names for exploration
    - **Interactive Map**: Google Maps showing birth and death locations with custom markers
    - **Explanation Box**: The AI's reasoning in a gray box below
 4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
 5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Explore Family Tree**: Click any family member's name to start a new search for that person
-6. **Victory**: When the AI guesses correctly, you'll see a victory message!
+7. **Victory**: When the AI guesses correctly, you'll see a victory message!
-7. **New Game**: Start fresh anytime by entering new information
+8. **New Game**: Start fresh anytime by entering new information

 ## File Structure